 Customers now have the choice to “opt out” of the settlement and pursue a private compensation claim against Volkswagen (or continue to drive their vehicle as it is and do nothing).

 The following 2.0L TDI vehicles are affected by Dieselgate:

 - Jetta (2009-2015)

 - Jetta Sportwagen (2009-2014)

 - Beetle (2013-2015)

 - Audi A3 (2010-2015)

 - Passat (2012-2015)

-3.0L TDIs are also a part of Dieselgate but aren’t a part the settlement announced June 28.
-The larger 6-cylinder diesel vehicles with cheating software are expected to be addressed at a later date.
+The 3.0L TDIs involved in Dieselgate are not part of the $15 billion settlement.
+These larger 6-cylinder diesel vehicles are will be addressed at a later date.

 There are a lot of moving parts to the Dieselgate scandal and settlement.
-If you have questions about what to do next, or you’re interested in filing a lawsuit, get in touch with ClassAction.com for a free consultation.
+If you have questions about what to do next, or you’re interested in filing a lawsuit, contact us for a free, no-obligation consultation.